Teacher helping elementary students with a classroom activity to build emotional regulation and coping skills.

 Keep the conversation short, supportive, and judgment-free.

-4️⃣ Teach Coping Strategies Explicitly
+4️⃣ How to Teach Coping Strategies Students Will Actually Use

 Just telling students to “calm down” doesn’t work — they need specific coping tools they can practice.

-Mindful Tracing Activity Cards for Emotional Regulation
+• Mindful Tracing Activity Cards for Emotional Regulation

 These coping strategies for students work best when practiced before emotions run high.
 Integrate them into morning meetings or after recess so they become second nature.

-5️⃣ Use Emotional Check-Ins
+5️⃣ How to Use Emotional Check-Ins to Prevent Behavior

 Make it routine to check in with emotions throughout the day.
 Use a “How are you feeling?” chart, thumbs-up scale, or digital mood check-in.